Guitar Major Scales CAGED Course

 Mixolydian – Step 7

-Just like with Ionian and Lydian, we can master Mixoydian by adding two missing notes to the Major Pentatonic.
+Just like with Ionian and Lydian, we can master Mixolydian by adding two missing notes to the Major Pentatonic.

 The videos show you this in A, to complete this step, you must continue through all remaining 11 starting points.
-Since you know the drill now, let’s also connect the shapes.
+In this step, we also connect the shapes.

 Major modes master exercises – Step 8

-Using our Major Pentatonic CAGED shapes, we can add the missing intervals to build all three major modes.
+Using our Major Pentatonic CAGED shapes, we can add the missing intervals to build all three major modes into major modes master exercises.

 Do this in five CAGED shapes and all keys and you will have mastered the major modes.
-Simple, it just takes daily practice.
+Easier said than done, it takes daily practice to actually achieve.